carpentries-incubator/astronaut-data-analysis-fair/README.md

 for the [FAIR research software course](https://github.com/carpentries-incubator/fair-research-software).

-This is the code we are aiming to finish the course with, containing various imptovements made on the ["not so good" software project](https://github.com/carpentries-incubator/astronaut-data-analysis-not-so-good) we start the course with.
+This is the code we are aiming to finish the course with, containing various improvements made on the ["not so good" software project](https://github.com/carpentries-incubator/astronaut-data-analysis-not-so-good) we start the course with.

 The code analyses data on spacewalks by looking at time astronauts spent in space as well as the country the space mission originated from.